-He goes on to say “There are many organisations that can provide detoxification for addiction sufferers but the issue is really what happens AFTER detoxification.
-At times this road can be very difficult and the recovering patients require all the help they can get.”
+He goes on to say: “There are many organisations that can provide detoxification for addiction sufferers but the issue is really what happens AFTER detoxification.
+At times, this road can be very difficult and the recovering patients require all the help they can get.

-“It is not uncommon nowadays for a patient to be detoxified many times; I personally know addicts or alcoholics that have been detoxed more than fifty times but on returning to their environment or community they are ill-equipped to deal with life and they end up ‘using’ or slipping back into alcoholism again.”
+“It is not uncommon nowadays for a patient to be detoxified many times; I personally know addicts or alcoholics that have been detoxed more than 50 times but on returning to their environment or community they are ill-equipped to deal with life and they end up ‘using’ or slipping back into alcoholism again.”

 “The essence of recovery is change.
 The truth is, nothing changes if nothing changes”.

-“Aftercare is vital – it not only connects an individual into a supporting community network, but it also provides a safe haven to return to – with people around them who are empathetic, non-judgemental and always there to listen and support.
+“Aftercare is vital – it not only connects an individual into a supporting community network, but it also provides a safe haven to return to, with people around them who are empathetic, non-judgemental and always there to listen and support.
 Being part of a group who foster these qualities is so important.”

-Billy Henderson adds “We know that if people enter into a residential Priory stay with intensive therapy, followed by aftercare groups to support them, they have a much better chance of staying abstinent and managing their own lives.
+Billy Henderson adds: “We know that if people enter into a residential Priory stay with intensive therapy, followed by aftercare groups to support them, they have a much better chance of staying abstinent and managing their own lives.
 Everybody needs and deserves support – aftercare is one of the most important ingredients in the mix.”